dwmkerr/lex-starter-kit/README.md

 - [x] Document the usage of `DEBUG` for scripts and code
 - [x] move setup into a script
 - [x] Create a simple date intent with node
+- [ ] Create an intent with a built-in slot
 - [ ] Make sure we are showing how to use environment variables.
 - [ ] update nodejs code to 10x (async)
 - [ ] remove artifacts folder, generate as needed, remove checked in files (gunk)